Owuraku Ampofo: Early life and education

-Owuraku Ampofo was born in Ghana where he grew up.
+Owuraku Ampofo was born on October 9, 1996 in Ghana.
+He is Akan and grew up in Koforidua, a city in the Eastern Region of Ghana.
+From 2009 to 2011, Ampofo attended Faith Montessori School for his general studies.
 He studied journalism at Ashesi University.
+He earned a Computer Science bachelor's degree from the esteemed Ashesi University.
 He is also an alumnus of Presbyterian Boys' Secondary School where he had his high school education.

 Career

-Owuraku started out a footballer, playing in the third division with Koans FC, and in the Ashesi League during his tertiary education.
-In 2018, he began writing for sport start ups including Ghana Fans blog, he then became a writer at Sportskeeda before he interned and started out fully as a sports journalist at Joy FM (Ghana) in 2017.
+During his time in college in 2018, Owuraku started out as a football player, competing for Koans FC in the Ashesi League's third division.
+Before interning and starting his full-time job as a sports journalist at Joy FM (Ghana), he started off writing for sports start-ups like the Ghana Fans blog, Sportskeeda, and others.
+In 2017, he began working there full-time.
 Owuraku resigned from his role as host of Prime Sport at Joy News in 2022 to join TV3 Ghana the same year.

 Recognition

-In 2019, he was listed as one of the top 100 young Journalists in the World by the British Council.
-He also won the Ubora Sports Man of the Year during his time at Ashesi University.
+In 2019, he was one of 100 invitees to a conference supported by the British Council.
+He was named the Ubora Sports Man of the Year during his time at Ashesi University.
 In 2021, Owuraku was announced as one of Avance Media's 50 Most Influential Young Ghanaians.

-In 2022, Owuraku Ampofo was named Sports Influencer of the year 2022 at the Pulse Influencer Awards.
+In 2022, Owuraku Ampofo was named sports influencer of the year 2022 at the Pulse Influencer Awards.